ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/GeneratorEquals.md

 This equality comparer will compare properties as an unordered sequence instead of a reference.
 This works just like ```Enumerable.SequenceEqual```, but it does not care about the order as long as the all values (including the repetitions) are present.

-As with OrderedEquality, bear in mind that the property (or key and values if using a dictionary) has to implement IEnumerable<T> and the that the items themselves implement equality (you can use Generator.Equals in the items too!).
+As with OrderedEquality, bear in mind that the property (or key and values if using a dictionary) has to implement IEnumerable and the that the items themselves implement equality (you can use Generator.Equals in the items too!).

 ### SetEquality